Tricky situations

 Blogging comes somewhere down my list, after the priorities of feeding us all (we’re currently at the pureed and finger food stage for Luke, which I find hard work but seem to have achieved some recent success with – perhaps hence the improved sleep patterns … but lets not count our chickens yet), washing and clothing myself and the boys and providing some entertainment for us all.
-Luke and I on a rusty swing seat

 In the last month we heard an aerial bombardment of an army barracks about a mile up the road, and random shooting into the sky all over the place in response.
 There have been two more bombs in Colombo district, and the unrest in the North and East has worsened.
 See Mike’s blog, posted earlier this week.